 There are certain ground rules that you should follow when having your deposition taken.
 By following these dos and don'ts, you will ensure that your deposition goes smoothly and your claim is portrayed in the best and most accurate light possible.
 Here are some general guidelines:

-Give oral responses only.
+- Answer clearly, with words.
 In everyday life, it's natural to answer questions with a head nod or an "uh-huh."
 But in a deposition, the court reporter needs to type down your responses, which can be difficult if they are nonverbal.
 Remember to always answer "yes" or "no" and to verbalize things instead of pointing to them (for example, "my left arm" instead of "this arm").

 Once the deposition is over, you will get a written transcript and an opportunity to make any necessary corrections.